Anatomy of the Vaginal Area

 Until something goes wrong…then we panic!
 And realize how little we actually know about the structures and workings of our "va-jay-jay".

 No doubt this part of the female body is low maintenance and hidden from view.
-But it is to our advantage if we get to know the various structures that make up the anatomy of the vaginal area well.
-How they look like and their functions.
+But it is to our advantage to get to know the various components that make up the anatomy of the vaginal area well, how they look like and their functions.

 When we are familiar with the anatomy of the vagina, we can take immediate action when problems arise.
-We have a better idea of what is normal or abnormal for us.
-And we will know when to seek medical attention to avoid serious complications.
+We will have a better idea of what is normal or abnormal for us.
+What are the signs to be aware of.
+And when to seek medical attention to avoid serious complications.

 Let's Get Acquainted With The Anatomy of the Vaginal Area